Skip to main content

 Explanation

-This rule will show the app/form only when the visitor is on their session's first page view on your website.
+This rule will show the campaign form only when the visitor is on their session's first page view on your website.

-Note: Sessions expire after a certain period of time.
+Sessions will expire after a certain period of time.

 Options